datagrok-ai/public/help/access/file-shares.md

 :::

-Lastly, the [Context Panel](../datagrok/navigation.md#properties) provides specific information about a selected object and available actions.
-It works with folders, files, and data contained within these files.
+The [Context Panel](../datagrok/navigation.md#properties) provides additional information about a selected file or folder, and the ability to execute conext actions.
 For example, when you click a CSV file, the **Context Panel** updates to show the file's metadata, available context actions, and other relevant information.
 If you subsequently click any of the dataframe's columns in the **Preview**, the **Context Panel** will update to display information and actions specific to that column, such as summary statistics for the column under **Stats**, or its data and semantic types under **Details**.

 ![Details on demand](file-manager-details.gif)